Mikaelia/C_shell/README.md

 A simplified recreation of the UNIX shell

 ## Description
 This shell can read, interpret, and execute commands.
+It handles the PATH variable, and supports the `env` and `exit` builtin commands

 ## Environment
 Built and tested with Ubuntu 14.04 LTS